-Quality of Choice of Execution Strategies: After confirming that our cost models accurately capture the actual execution time of the alternate execution strategies, we examine whether our optimization strategies lead to the choice of the fastest plan for each value of target recall $\tau$ .
 We start executing each task by using the strategy that is deemed best for the target recall and the available statistics.
-These statistics are the expected distribution family of the token and document degrees for the task, with some "default" parameters, such as $\beta=2$ for power-law distributions (see Section 7).
+These statistics are the expected distribution family of the token and document degrees for the task, with some "default" parameters, such as $\beta = 2$ for power-law distributions (see Section 7).
 As we retrieve documents and extract tokens during the actual execution, the available statistics are refined and progressively lead to better estimates of the document and token degree distributions for the complete database.
-The global optimization approach reconsiders its choice of execution plan every N documents (see Figure 12).
-For our experiments, we use N=100, which allows the statistics to change sufficiently between reoptimizations, but -at the same time-without allowing a suboptimal algorithm to run for too long.
-The local optimization approach defines "combination" executions by picking the best strategy for selecting k tokens at a time (see Figure 13).
-For our experiments, we set $k=0.05 \cdot |Tokens|$ .
+The "global" optimization approach reconsiders its choice of execution plan every N documents (see Figure 12).
+For our experiments, we use N = 100, which allows the statistics to change sufficiently between reoptimizations, but-at the same time-without allowing a suboptimal algorithm to run for too long.
+The "local" optimization approach defines "combination" executions by picking the best strategy for selecting k tokens at a time (see Figure 13).
+For our experiments, we set $k = 0.05 \cdot |Tokens|$ .

-Figure 18: Actual vs. estimated execution times for Task 1a, as a function of the target recall $\tau$
+Fig. 20.
+Actual execution times for the four basic execution strategies, as well as for the "global" optimization approach, for Task 1a and as a function of the target recall $\tau$ .